UnQOfficial/void/CONTRIBUTING.md

 Before submitting a PR, please test your changes on:

-- At least one Debian-based system (Ubuntu, Debian, etc.)
+- At least one Android device with Termux installed
+- Different Android versions if possible
-- Different architectures if possible (x86_64, ARM)
+- Different device architectures if possible (ARM64, ARM)

 ## Questions?